-Upon calculating steady state conditions for the proposed action, ACAM reports can be generated by clicking on "REPORTS" in the upper-left side of the ribbon section of the ACAM window.
-The Reports screen opens, which allows the selection of which type of report to be generated, an ACAM analysis report (i.e., ROCA or ROAA) or a and General Conformity Applicability requirements, and the Detailed ACAM Report (the bindepth calculation report) provides the documentation for regulatory verification.
+Upon calculating steady state conditions for the proposed action, ACAM and sAIR reports can be generated by clicking on "REPORTS" in the ribbon section of the model window.
+The Reports screen opens, which allows the selection of which type of report to be generated, an ACAM or sAIR analysis report (i.e., ROCA or ROAA) or a Detailed Report.

-Detailed ACAM Report (see Figure 6-6-8, ACAM Reports Screen).
 Then simply select which alternative to generate the report on and then click "Create report".
-ACAM will open a Save Document window where the user names the file and selects the location for the file to be saved.
+ACAM or sAIR will open a Save Document window where the user names the file and selects the location for the file to be saved.

-The finalized analysis report (i.e., ROCA or ROAA; see Figure 6-6-9, Examples of ACAM Reports) provides the regulatory documentation needed for air quality compliance with NEPA
+The finalized analysis report (i.e., ROCA or ROAA) provides the regulatory documentation needed for air quality compliance with NEPA and General Conformity Applicability requirements, and the Detailed Report (the in-depth calculation report) provides the documentation for regulatory verification.